MaanaRajesh/ppo-continuous-control/README.md

 Implementation of **Proximal Policy Optimization (PPO)** in PyTorch for continuous control using DeepMind Control Suite (MuJoCo).
 The agent is trained on the **Walker: walk** task using clipped surrogate loss and Generalized Advantage Estimation (GAE).

+MuJoCo must be installed separately.
+See https://github.com/deepmind/mujoco for installation instructions.
 ---

 ## Overview